 A great way to think of dark roast coffee is: “Taste the heat, not the sweet.”
-It’s called that because out of all the roasting techniques, the beans are left in the oven the longest.
-That makes them turn dark brown to an almost black with an oily sheen.
-When you drink it, the robust, nutty flavor of the roasting overwhelms the fruity, complex flavor of the coffee bean.
-It can have a hard, bitter aftertaste, too.
+That’s because the robust, nutty flavor of the roasting overwhelms the fruity, complex flavor of the coffee bean.
+Dark roasts pair well with milk and cream because they smooth out the robust, sometimes bitter flavor.

-Dark roasts pair best with milk-based drinks like lattes and cappuccinos because that robust flavor is cut and softened by the milk.
-You can drink them by themselves, of course.
-One thing we have to warn you about: the idea that dark roasts have more caffeine is an urban legend.
-In fact, the roasting process decreases the amount of caffeine in coffee.
+FUN FACT: The idea that dark roasts have more caffeine is an urban legend.
+In fact, the roasting process slightly decreases the amount of caffeine in coffee.

 |Kicking Horse Coffee “Grizzly Claw”|